wix-playground/stylable-components/docs/number-input/README.md

 # Number Input

-The **NumberInput** component improves upon the native `<input type="number">` by providing ability to customize the stepper arrows design, a common React+Typescript API, and working out the kinks of native implementations.
+The **NumberInput** component improves upon the native `<input type="number">` by providing the ability to customize the stepper arrows design, a common React+Typescript API, and working out the kinks of native implementations.

 ![elements](./elements.png)